 GHC 9-1-1's cash and investments are recorded at fair value.
-Total investment book value as of December 31, 2018 was greater than total fair market value by \$9,953 on the investments with maturity dates of less than one year for one commercial paper investment and one discount note investment with maturity date of less than one year.
-The information in the following table presents the fair market value, percentage of portfolio, maturity value, and credit rating of GHC 9-1-1's investments as of December 31, 2018, summarized by security type.
+Total investment book value as of December 31, 2020 was less than total fair market value by \$2,107 on the investment with a maturity date of less than one year for the US Treasury Bill.
+The information in the following table presents the fair market value, percentage of portfolio, maturity value, and credit rating of GHC 9-1-1's investments as of December 31, 2020, summarized by security type.